 The two main ways in which L-Tyrosine supports your brain function are:

 - By enhancing cognition and memory during acute stress.
-Or short-term stress can be anything from taking cold showers, doing sprints, arguing with someone, experiencing a traumatic event, or taking an exam.
+Or short-term stress can be anything from taking cold showers, doing sprints, experiencing a traumatic event, or taking an exam.
 As you’ll see in the “Tyrosine Studies” section below, it has been shown that Tyrosine can prevent your mind from going ‘blank’ in these situations.

 - By boosting neurotransmitters.
 As a nootropic supplement, Tyrosine converts into dopamine when you ingest it.
 Dopamine is of paramount importance for not just problem solving, memory, thinking, and motivation but also physical movement.

 As I’ve briefly said, your brain converts the unused dopamine to epinephrine (adrenaline) and norepinephrine.
+Also serves as a precursor to melanin and thyroid.

 Who is L-Tyrosine For?